-We can be subject to this form of hurt and not even realize it.
+We can be subjected to this form of hurt and not even realize it.
 There is also the more extreme versions of emotional abuse that can be coupled with verbal and physical abuse.
-For this post I am just talking about emotional abuse and how it can be very subtle in nature, or to the more noticeable extremes aswell.Part 2 of this blog will have more tips on recovering from emotional abuse.
+For this post I am just talking about emotional abuse and how it can be very subtle in nature, and how there can also be more noticeable extremes aswell.Part 2 of this blog will have more tips on recovering from emotional abuse.
 A controlling mum, a narcissistic husband, and a sad story of rape, proof that emotional abuse has many levels.

 What is emotional abuse?

 There are many ways we can be emotionally abused.
 It isn’t always verbal words that can do the hurting, but instead silence and subtle things being done on us, or to us, can cause strife.
 It may be a physical abuse or even rape as we discuss a little later.
+It may even be an incident years ago that has come back to haunt you.
 It can also be what people don’t say that can sometimes cause problems rather than by what they do say.
-There are many different levels of abuse and effect and I encourage you that if you need additional help please do talk to a Christian professional.

 The controlling mum